inet-framework/inet-tutorials/configurator/doc/step3.md

 ## The model

-This step uses the <i>ConfiguratorA</i> network, as in the previous two steps.
+This step uses the `ConfiguratorA` network, as in the previous two steps.
 One switch and the connected hosts as a group will be on the same subnet, and there are three such groups in the network.